Best is yet to come for Verstappen, says Alonso

-DOHA : The best is yet to come for Max Verstappen and comparisons with Ferrari Formula One great Michael Schumacher will only get stronger, double world champion Fernando Alonso said on Thursday.
+DOHA: The best is yet to come for Max Verstappen and comparisons with Ferrari Formula One great Michael Schumacher will only get stronger, double world champion Fernando Alonso said on Thursday (Oct 5).

 Verstappen, 26, is set to become a triple champion in Qatar this weekend, an achievement that will elevate the Dutch driver to a select group that includes the likes of Jackie Stewart and the late Ayrton Senna.